distributhor/scormcloud-client/README.md

 ## Description

-A Typescript and Javascript client for interfacing with the [Scorm Cloud API](https://rusticisoftware.com/products/scorm-cloud/)
+A Typescript and Javascript client for interfacing with the official [Scorm Cloud API](https://rusticisoftware.com/products/scorm-cloud/)

 *Note: This is currently in early stages of development and not ready for production use yet*